eetuniemiphd/eetuniemi/publications-eetu-niemi.md

 🏆 ***Writing Competitions***

 - **Nova (2024)**, sci-fi and fantasy writing contest for short stories, Turku Science Fiction Society.
-  - "Siivekäs" ("Winged") placed 6th out of 131 entries
+  - *Siivekäs* (*Winged') placed 6th out of 131 entries
-  - "Kun tähdet olivat oikein" ("When the Stars Were Right") was a finalist, ranked among the top 23.
+  - *Kun tähdet olivat oikein* ("When the Stars Were Right") was a finalist, ranked among the top 23.
 - **Portti (2024)**, sci-fi and fantasy writing contest for short stories, Tampere Science Fiction Society.
-  - "Kaislameri" ("The Reed Sea") received an honorable mention, placing in the top 14 of 145 entries.
+  - *Kaislameri* (*The Reed Sea*) received an honorable mention, placing in the top 14 of 145 entries.
-  - "Kun tähdet olivat oikein" ("When the Stars Were Right") was selected for the final round, ranked in the top 35.
+  - *Kun tähdet olivat oikein* (*When the Stars Were Right*) was selected for the final round, ranked in the top 35.
 - **Kouvolan dekkaripäivät (Kouvola Crime Literature Festival) (2024)** short story writing competition and anthology.
-  - "Kuoleman koodi" ("The Death Code") was selected for publication in the official competition anthology, top 24 of 106 submissions.
+  - *Kuoleman koodi* (*The Death Code*) was selected for publication in the official competition anthology, top 24 of 106 submissions.
 - **Pullopostia mereltä (Messages in a Bottle from the Sea) (2022)**, Kotkan Meripäivät (Kotka Maritime Festival) & Aviador Publishing short story writing competition and anthology.
-  - "Väläyksiä kuvaruudulla" ("Flashes on the Screen"), was selected for publication in the official competition anthology, top 12 of 340+ submissions.
+  - *Väläyksiä kuvaruudulla* (*Flashes on the Screen*), was selected for publication in the official competition anthology, top 12 of 340+ submissions.

 ---